23 Best Restaurants on Salt Spring Island, British Columbia

 Seaside Restaurant

 Seaside Restaurant is one of the best spots to see the sunset.
 Grab a spot on the outdoor patio and take in stunning views of the ocean and Vancouver Island across the way.
-Seaside Restaurant is known for their tasty fish & chips.
+Seaside Restaurant is known for its tasty fish & chips.
 You can choose from fresh-battered halibut, cod or haddock.

 19. Best for live music with a view: Oyster Catcher

 If it's a nice day, head over to Oyster Catcher to take in stunning waterfront views on their large outdoor patio.
-During summertime the restaurant has live music everyday of the week starting at 6PM.
+During summertime, the restaurant has live music every day of the week starting at 6PM.
 Enjoy listening to cheerful classics and take in the island vibes.
 Don't go if you're in a rush - it's a busy spot, so service can be slow at times.

 Must try: Salt Spring mussels